danielberndt/db-scripts/packages/bundle/README.md

 }
 ```

-This will create an ES Module build, a commonjs build, a umd build and an esnext build within a dist folder.
+This will create an ES Module build, a commonjs build, a umd build and an esnext build within a `dist` folder.

+It also will also add a `.size-snapshot.json` which will tell you the size of your library including all required dependencies.

 Typically you want to add these fields to your `package.json`